 6 of the Best Piano Games for your Group Lessons

-Thank you so much Heather for sharing all these great resources for free.
-Make sure you check out all her freebies at Fun Key Music (cool name!!).
+Thank you so much to Heather for sharing all these great resources for free.
+Make sure you check out all her freebies at Fun Key Music (cool name!!)

 How Do I Start Teaching Groups?

-• All lessons offered are group lessons and students learn along side of one another on a weekly basis.
+• Weekly – all lessons are offered as groups, and students learn piano along side of one another

-• A monthly group lesson used as a means to make up all lessons that are missed within a given month.
+• Monthly – used as a means to make up all piano lessons that are missed within a given month.

-• A hybrid program where private lessons and group lessons are given in conjunction on a regular basis.
+• Hybrid program – where private lessons and group classes are given in conjunction on a regular basis.

-• A given number of group lessons per year are held in place of the private lesson.
+• A given number of group classes per year are held in place of the private lesson (these could also be turned into a piano party!)

-Group lessons work for a number of teachers in a number of formats.
+Group sessions work for a number of teachers in a number of formats.
 No way is “the right way”.
 Whatever works for you and your students is right!

-In my studio, I hold six group lessons on a yearly basis in place of regular lessons.
+In my studio, I hold six group classes on a yearly basis in place of regular lessons.

 I try to group students together by age and ability as much as possible, however I have found that having a mix can be a wonderful thing.
 Younger students can learn a lot from older students and older students can gain confidence in helping and leading younger students.

-The games below are designed for groups of four or more students.
+The games below are designed for groups of four or more students (and let me tell you, kids love these games!)

-I like to start with a self-guided activity that can be done with one just student or with the entire group of students.
-I find that students arrive at different times for several reasons, and it’s great to have an activity that can be done with any number of students and is easy for the other group members to jump in as they arrive.
+I like to start the piano lesson with a self-guided activity that can be done with one just student or with the entire group.
+As they all arrive at different times for various reasons, it’s great to have a fun game that any number of students can be playing while they wait for others to arrive (and that’s easy for the other group members to jump in upon arrival).

-Apps are a simple way to do this.
-Students can take turns playing a game on your iPad while waiting for others to arrive.
-If you need a little extra time to get everything squared away, the students are engaged while you have a moment to gather materials, talk with parents, turn off the sound on your phone, text back the mom who lets you know she’s running behind, etc.
+Music games in the form of apps are a fun and simple way to do this.
+The first student to arrive begins by playing a game on your iPad by themselves, then when the next person arrives they can take a turn.
+This is also really useful for you as the piano teacher – while the students are engaged playing a game you have a little extra time if you need to gather materials, talk with parents, turn off the sound on your phone, text back the mom who lets you know she’s running behind, etc.

 Some of my favourite apps for the starting activity are Ningenius and Music Flash Class using the “Hot Potato” mode.

-Icebreakers are a great way for kids to learn each other’s names and get to know each other.
-Getting students talking and interacting is a great way to build community within your studio.
-I love it when students part of a bigger group and connected to other students within the studio.
+• They encourage talking and interacting (which is a great way to build community within your studio – isn’t it great when students form part of a bigger group and feel connected to other students?!)

 This is the one point in the lesson that if the activity doesn’t relate to music at all, it’s OK.
 I let myself off the hook if icebreakers are not music themed.